 Compensation Pattern

-A compensation pattern is a movement the body adds, usually unconsciously, to offset an earlier fault and still make contact with the ball — it often becomes a habit in its own right, layered on top of the original problem.
+A compensation pattern is a movement the body adds, usually unconsciously, to offset an earlier fault and still make contact with the ball.
+This means it often becomes a habit in its own right, layered on top of the original problem.

 The body is remarkably good at improvising a way to still hit the ball reasonably well even when an earlier part of the swing has gone wrong.
-A golfer who gets stuck behind the body in the downswing might compensate by flipping the hands at the last instant to square the face; a golfer who loses their spine angle might compensate by lifting up through impact to avoid hitting the ground first.
-These compensations are not conscious decisions — they develop automatically through repetition as the body finds a way to make the overall motion "work" often enough to feel normal.
+A golfer who gets stuck behind the body in the downswing might compensate by flipping the hands at the last instant to square the face.
+A golfer who loses their spine angle might compensate by lifting up through impact to avoid hitting the ground first.
+These compensations are not conscious decisions.
+This means they develop on its own through repetition as the body finds a way to make the overall motion "work" often enough to feel normal.

-The tricky part of compensation patterns is that they can become so deeply ingrained that they feel like a golfer's natural, correct motion, especially if it has been present for years.
-This is part of why self-diagnosis by feel alone is unreliable, and why video review — which shows what actually happened rather than what it felt like — is so often the tool that reveals a long-standing compensation for the first time.
+The tricky part of compensation patterns is that they can become.
+As a result, deeply ingrained that they feel like a golfer's natural, correct motion, especially if it has been present for years.
+This is part of why self-diagnosis by feel alone is unreliable, and why video review.
+This means which shows what actually happened rather than what it felt like.
+This means is.
+As a result, often the tool that reveals a long-standing compensation for the first time.

 Fixing a compensation pattern usually requires addressing the original root cause it was covering for, since removing the compensation without fixing the underlying issue typically causes the original fault to resurface in a different form rather than disappearing.